Dangers of black henna

 There will be a careline or helpline number on the hair dye pack for you to call.
 "This means the manufacturer will be aware that someone has experienced a reaction to their product," explains Dr Flower.

-"They will then be able to advise further on what action to take next, which will probably involve contacting your GP."
+"They will then be able to advise further on what action to take next, which will probably involve contacting a GP."

 If you have had a black temporary tattoo in the past, try not to worry.
-Don't have another one, and remember to follow the instructions, particularly the Allergy Alert Test, if you use hair dye.
+Do not have another one, and remember to follow the instructions, particularly the Allergy Alert Test, if you use hair dye.

 Bear in mind that allergic reactions can get worse over time.
 This means that even if you or your child has had a mild reaction in the past, any future reaction could be more severe.